SNAP households to receive additional benefits for December

 ALBANY, N.Y.
 (WTEN) — New Yorkers enrolled in the Supplemental Nutrition Assistance Program (SNAP) will receive the maximum level of food benefits for December.
 Governor Kathy Hochul said all SNAP households, including those already at the maximum level of benefits, will receive a supplemental amount this month.

-“As we continue to fight the COVID-19 pandemic, too many New Yorkers are struggling to put food on the table,” said Hochul.
+“As we continue to fight the COVID-19 pandemic, too many New Yorkers are struggling to put food on the table,” Hochul said.
 “Now more than ever, we must take steps to eradicate food insecurity.
 These additional funds for SNAP will provide relief to New Yorkers in need during the cold winter months when household budgets are already stretched thin.”

 About $230 million in federal funding will be going to SNAP households for the additional food assistance.
 The money is provided to households that do not ordinarily receive the maximum benefit per month.
 Hochul said households already near or at the maximum benefit level will receive a supplemental payment of at least $95.